Sewing on buttons has always been a little bit of a tedious task for me.

 Please note that this only works perfectly on garments where the button bands are knit in with the main body of the garment.
 Where button bands are knitted on after you may not get perfect alignment, but you can avoid the sewing.

-Oh and it also only works with shank style buttons.
+Oh and it also works best with shank style buttons.
 The ones with the loop at the back of the button.
-It isn’t suitable for buttons with 2 or 4 holes.
+It does kind of work with 2-hole buttons, but not 4-hole buttons.

 1. Decide which stitch you are adding your button to.
 Knit the stitch as usual.
 In the Preemie Sweetpea Cardigan I add the button to the third stitch from the end.